Like any side hustle you start, there is almost always going to be some kind of financial cost involved.

 #8 *Website Design – $599

-Plus I prefer to have more control over the look and feel of my store rather than trying to communicate that to some designer who has no idea what I want.
+Plus, I prefer to have more control over the look and feel of my store rather than trying to communicate that to some designer who has no idea what I want.

-However, if this is something you don’t want to deal with I recommend using 99 Designs as the best option for doing this.
+However, if this is something you don’t want to deal with, I recommend using 99 Designs as the best option for doing this.
 You can expect to pay at least $599 for 15 design ideas.
 This would include the cost of the logo design as well.

-To learn more about this option from 99 Designs click here.
+To learn more about this option from 99 Designs, click here.

 #9 *Dropship Lifestyle [Drop Shipping Course] – $1297

-I also want to be upfront and say that this option is not cheap, it can run anywhere from $1297 to as high as $4997 for the complete done-for-you package.
-I know this sounds like a lot but you also have to think about how this could shortcut a lot of things and save countless wasted hours and money spent making mistakes that you could bypass.
+I know this sounds like a lot, but you also have to think about how this could shortcut many things and save countless wasted hours and money spent making mistakes you could bypass.

-To learn more about Dropship Lifestyle click here.
+To learn more about Dropship Lifestyle, click here.

 #10 *Automation Tools

-Another option to consider is tools to help you automate business.
+Another option to consider is tools to help you automate your business.
 For example, this could be a tool that would place orders automatically with your suppliers.

 #11 * Virtual Assistant – $500 a Month